dfraser74/wp-amp-themes/readme.txt

 If a user clicks on an AMP link, the AMP content is loaded directly in the browser from the Google AMP Cache.
 After viewing the AMP page, users can click on links in the article or return to Google search by clicking the back arrow.

+== FAQ ==

+= What are the consequences of using Accelerated Mobile Pages? = By using the AMP format, content producers are making the content in AMP files available to be crawled, indexed & displayed (subject to the robots exclusion protocol) and cached by third parties.

+= What type of content works best using Accelerated Mobile Pages? = The goal is for all published content, from news stories to videos and from blogs to photographs and GIFs, to work using Accelerated Mobile Pages.

+= Is AMP only for mobile? =
+AMP was designed with responsiveness in mind, to work across all screen sizes.

 == Changelog ==

+= 1.1 =
+* Added possibility to insert new themes.
+* Added default theme option.

 = 1.0 =
 * Added colors and logo to theme customizer.